-Travelling with your Biewer Terrier can be quite a pleasant and enjoyable experience because this is a dog that is comfortable as long as it is accompanied by its owner or family.
+Traveling with your Biewer Terrier can be quite a pleasant and enjoyable experience because this is a dog that is comfortable as long as it is accompanied by its owner or family.

-In fact, owing to its Yorkshire Terrier genes, the Biewer Terrier is a popular pick for family road trips and owners usually prefer to take this pet along with them instead of leaving them at a kennel.
+Owing to its Yorkshire Terrier genes, the Biewer Terrier is a popular pick for family road trips and owners usually prefer to take this pet along with them instead of leaving them at a kennel.

 These hearty companions will love to accompany you and is one of the least-hassle pets during car rides.